garymichaelbass/azure-iot-location-pipeline/README.md

     - **AZURE_CREDENTIALS**
     - **DATABRICKS_TOKEN**

-    Secrets can be added for Github access as follows:
+    Add each of your Secrets to Github with the following process:

     1. Go to your GitHub repository: `https://github.com/<YOUR-REPOSITORY-NAME>/azure-iot-location-pipeline`
     2. Navigate to **`Settings` \> `Secrets and variables` \> `Actions`**.